-Pit thermal energy storages have significant economics of scale benefits as shown in Figure 13.
+Pit thermal energy storages have significant economy of scale benefits as shown in Figure 14.
 They are primarily suitable as large-scale facilities and the tendency has been that every new PTES that is constructed is larger than those already existing.
 For large-scale heat storage, PTES has considerably lower specific investment costs than TTES.

 The total investment of a storage solution depends strongly on the geometry of the storage, which is shown in the previous sections but also factors as location and work salary.
 Especially the lid has a high price per area.
 Some estimated costs are shown in Table 3.1.
-The costs were collected in connection with a project by PlanEnergi for two storages of 0.5 million m each.
+The costs were collected in connection with a project by PlanEnergi for two storages of 0.5 million m3 each.
+It should be mentioned that the cost estimation entails some uncertainty both due to the specific soil properties of any given case, and the limited number of examples realised to date.

 Component Value Unit

-Digging and rebuilding (chalk) 13 €/m3
+Digging and rebuilding (chalk) 13 €/m 3

-Bottom and sides 27 €/m2
+Bottom and sides 27 €/m 2

-Lid (insulated with 300 mm Nomalén) (insulation 51 €/m ) 111 €/m2
+Lid (insulated with 300 mm Nomalén) (insulation 51 €/m 2) 111 €/m 2

-Water (raw water 0.8 $\epsilon/m^3$ + water treatment 1.9 $\epsilon/m^3$ ) 3 €/m
+Water (raw water 0.8 €/m 3 + water treatment 1.9 €/m 3) 3 €/m3